10 underrated protein sources

 Peanuts

-Peanuts, often mistaken as nuts, are legumes, belonging to the same family as beans and lentils.
+Peanuts, often mistaken as nuts, are legumes, belonging to the same Family as beans and lentils.
 Despite this distinction, peanuts share similarities with their legume cousins and offer a remarkable protein content.
-With approximately seven to nine grams of protein per ounce, peanuts serve as an excellent source of this essential nutrient.
+With approximately seven to nine grams of protein per ounce, peanuts serve as an excellent source of protein.
 Moreover, research suggests that peanuts may contribute to weight management.
-Studies indicate that individuals who consume peanuts at least twice a week are over 30 percent less likely to experience unwanted weight gain compared to those who abstain from peanuts altogether.
-When selecting peanut butter, opt for natural varieties that solely consist of peanuts and salt for a wholesome choice.
+Studies indicate that individuals who consume peanuts at least twice a week are over 30 per cent less likely to experience unwanted weight gain compared to those who abstain from peanuts altogether.
+When selecting peanut butter, opt for natural varieties that consist solely of peanuts and salt for a wholesome choice.

 Almonds